 If you can't afford the ATM option, then you can look for a closer expiration month or move on and find a trade on a stock where you can afford the stock options.

 Only buy stock options with an open interest of 100 or higher.
 This ensures that there are enough people trading the option to make it worth your time.
 The more people trading the stock option, the easier it will be to buy and sell the option.

 Here you simply look for the best value.
 Check out the price of stock options for other expiration months and see if you can find a good deal.
 Maybe you will find a stock option that expires 2 months later, but only costs a few dollars more.

 You want to make sure the Bid/Ask spread is small (for ex. $4/4.2).
 If it's too wide ($4/$5) then it may mean that this stock option is not in much demand.
 Also keep in mind that you have to multiply the cost by 100.
 So $4/.2 is a difference of $20 and $4/$5 is a difference of $100.

-Later in the course you'll see how all of this plays out in a real trade.
+In the next lesson, you'll see how all of this plays out in a real trade.

 Products Created by Trader Travis

 Free Options Course Learning Modules